 We build daily time into the curriculum for all children to read independently, and also read regularly with an adult.
 Our school library is well stocked and our librarian talks regularly with the children to ensure we buy books which the children will enjoy and request.

-In KS1 children follow Letters and Sounds phonics and in KS2 every child joins the Accelerated Reader scheme which tracks children’s progress and directs them to books of the correct level for good progress.
+In EYFS and KS1 children follow Little Wandle Letters and Sounds phonics and in KS2 every child joins the Accelerated Reader scheme which tracks children’s progress and directs them to books of the correct level for good progress.
 It provides good data for how well a student is growing in their reading abilities.

 Parents also play their part to ensure the culture of reading that the school has developed extends into the home.
 Children are encouraged to read daily at home and rewarded each half term for reading regularly in their own time.
 These rewards include inflatable slides, magic shows and the children’s favourite- water fun in the summer term.